-Teachers will plan lessons so that all pupils at High Point Academy can access and learn every National Curriculum subject, wherever possible, and ensure that there are no barriers to any pupil achieving.
+Teachers will plan lessons so that all pupils at High Point Academy can access and learn National Curriculum subjects, wherever possible, and ensure that there are no barriers to any pupil achieving.

 7. Monitoring arrangements

 The Local Academy Council monitor whether the school is complying with its funding agreement and teaching a "broad and balanced curriculum" which includes the required subjects, through: